 - if neither of these, then the applicant might have the opportunity to become a GTA and teach from semester 2, but this is not guaranteed and is dependent upon a successful demo teaching session once on location in Budapest.

-Decision about appointment to GTA status, based on the applicants teaching and professional skills, will be made by the Rector upon the respective proposal of the Head of the Centre of Academic Services (CAS).
+The decision about an appointment to GTA status, based on the applicants teaching and professional skills, will be made by the Rector upon the respective proposal of the Head of the Centre of Academic Services (CAS).

-GTAs undertake the duty to participate at teacher trainings beyond and above their duty to partake in workshops as PhD students as and when deemed necessary by the Head of CAS.
+GTAs undertake the duty to participate at teacher training beyond and above their duty to partake in workshops as PhD students as and when deemed necessary by the Head of CAS.

 To be able to proceed with their PhD, GTAs normally teach between 4 to 8 hours (i.e. 45-minute classes) a week and fulfil all other related duties of marking and administration as and when necessary.
 Typically, one day a week should be the target but IBS cannot guarantee this number of classes for everyone for each semester of their studies.